mgreensmith/confidant-client-ruby/README.md

     to: nil
     user_type: service

+  # The token lifetime, in minutes.
   token_lifetime: 10

+  # The version of the KMS auth token.
   token_version: 2

+  # Use the specified AWS region for authentication.
   region: us-east-1

   # Example of per-command configuration for the get_service command
   # get_service:
-  #   service: nil
+  #   service: my-service

-  # Not yet implemented in this client:
+  # Not yet implemented in this client, will be ignored if provided:
   # retries: 0
   # backoff: 1
   # token_cache_file: '/run/confidant/confidant_token'
   # assume_role: nil
 ```

-When using the CLI, CLI-provided options are merged with config file options, with CLI options taking precedence.
+When using the CLI, CLI-provided option flags are merged with config file options, with CLI options taking precedence.

 When using the client as a Ruby library, options passed as parameters to `Confidant.configure` are merged with config file options, with parameter options taking precedence.